thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/1. Get Set Up/fire-app-builder-customize-the-application-project.md

     Note that the AndroidManifest.xml file (inside **app > manifests**) reads the name of the application from the string you just edited.
 (In Android Manifest, the code referencing the string is `android:label="@string/app_name"`.
 This is how most of Fire App Builder is set up &mdash; code that you customize is extracted out into XML files so you don't have to directly edit Java.)

     There are multiple strings.xml files here to support different locales for your app.
 If someone from a German locale opens your app (assuming your app is available in that market), the "strings.xml (de)" file will be used.
 If someone from Japan opens your app, the "strings.xml (ja)" file will be used, and so on.
+If a strings.xml file

 2. If you're [sending recommendations][fire-app-builder-recommendations-overview] and your app name is longer than 15 characters, add a shortened app name in these same strings.xml files using the `` property: